 The Joint Collaborative Team on Video Coding (JCT-VC) of ITU-T WP3/16 and ISO/IEC JTC 1/SC 29/WG 11 held its thirty-eighth meeting during 10–17 January 2020 at Square – Brussels Convention Center in Brussels, BE.
 The JCT-VC meeting was held under the chairmanship of Dr Gary Sullivan (Microsoft/USA) and Dr Jens-Rainer Ohm (RWTH Aachen/Germany).
 For rapid access to particular topics in this report, a subject categorization is found (with hyperlinks) in section 1.14 of this document.

 The JCT-VC meeting began at approximately 0900 hours on Friday 10 January 2020 with a half-day of meeting sessions.
-Additional meeting sessions were held at XXXX on XXday X January 2020, and XXXX.
-The meeting was closed at approximately XXXX hours on XXday X January 2020.
-Approximately XX people attended the JCT-VC meeting, and X input documents and 5 AHG reports were discussed.
+An additional meeting session were held at 1230 on Wednesday 15 January 2020.
+The meeting was closed at approximately 1400 hours on Wednesday 15 January 2020.
+Approximately XX people attended the JCT-VC meeting, and 4 input documents and 5 AHG reports were discussed.
 The meeting took place in a collocated fashion with a meeting of WG11 – one of the two parent bodies of the JCT-VC.
 The subject matter of the JCT-VC meeting activities consisted of work on the video coding standardization project known as High Efficiency Video Coding (HEVC) and its extensions, and the development of associated conformance test sets, reference software, verification testing, and non-normative guidance information.
 Further work was performed on the specification of coding-independent code points related to video data.
 Maintenance and minor enhancement work on the Advanced Video Coding (AVC) standard were also conducted.

 One primary goal of the meeting was to review the work that was performed in the interim period since the 37th JCT-VC meeting in producing: